Strawberry Pretzel Salad Recipe

 I have been obsessed with this Strawberry Pretzel Dessert for nearly 20 years.
 It’s one of the most iconic potluck desserts ever created — salty, crunchy pretzel crust, a luxurious cream cheese filling, and the most refreshing strawberry Jello layer on top.
 Everything balances perfectly: sweet + salty, creamy + crunchy, fruity + rich.
 It’s nostalgic, easy to assemble, and absolutely irresistible.
 I was actually introduced to this masterpiece from my childhood friend’s mother- Joyce.
 It was my favorite thing in the world!

-This dessert works for every holiday, summer BBQ, family gathering, church event, or random Tuesday when you just want to live deliciously.
+This dessert works for every holiday, summer BBQ, family gathering, or when you’re just in the mood for something delicious!

 Why You’ll Love This Recipe

-Fresh strawberry flavor from the jello + frozen berries
+• Fresh strawberry flavor from the jello + fresh strawberries

 Ingredients You’ll Need